TodePond/TodePondDotCom/wikiblogarden/art/burger-king/readme.md

 > "Pizza."<br>
 > "Soup."

 It's hard to pluck a good idea out of thin air.
-But it's easy to think of something better than burger king.
+But it's easy to say a better idea than burger king.

 ## Burger king